2007 Minnesota Golden Gophers football team: Bowling Green

 In Tim Brewster's first game as Gopher head coach, Bowling Green flew out to a 21–0 first half lead.
 The Gophers finally got in gear midway through the third quarter, and proceeded to score four straight times, the final score being a 33-yard Jason Giannini field goal to give Minnesota a 24–21 lead with 2:12 remaining.
 Bowling Green then drove down the field and kicked a 35-yard field goal with 0:03 left in the game to tie the score at 24–24 and send the game to overtime.
 In the overtime session, the Gophers took the ball first and scored a touchdown, scoring on a 22-yard Amir Pinnix run, and converting the extra point to go up 31–24.
 Bowling Green followed that up with a touchdown of their own, but instead of trying to tie the game with an extra point, the Falcons went for two.
 They converted it on a Marques Parks reception to win the game, 32–31.

-Miami (Ohio)
+Miami (OH)

 Tim Brewster got his first win as a college head coach in a 41–35, three overtime victory.
 After the Gophers pulled out to a 28–12 lead midway through the 4th quarter, Miami started a furious comeback, tying the game on a 36-yard Trevor Cook field goal with 11 seconds left in regulation.
 In the first overtime both teams traded touchdowns.
 In the second overtime both teams missed potentially game winning field goals.
 In the third overtime, Gopher cornerback Jamal Harris intercepted a Daniel Raudabaugh pass in the endzone.
 The Gophers then took the ball and scored the game-winning touchdown on an Amir Pinnix 2-yard touchdown run.
 Going back to Insight Bowl last season, it was the third consecutive overtime game for the Gophers.